 - The Lopes are 2-1 in Mountain West road games this season, whereas New Mexico is 7-2 at its home venue.Â

 - Both teams are tied at 4-3 in the MW standings (along with Boise State).
 A GCU win would put them in fourth place in the standings, holding tiebreakers over the Lobos and Broncos.
-Teams in the top four of the standings at regular season end earn a first round bye in the MW Championship. Â
+The regular season's top four teams earn a first-round bye at the Mountain West Championship. Â

 SCOUTING NEW MEXICO